Constellation-Labs/documentation-hub/validate/setup-guides/aws/sg.md

 You will use this IP address as your Source for port `22`.

 :::info IMPORTANT
-This is going to restrict access to your Node to your Local Location only.
+This is going to restrict access to your node to your Local Location only.
 If you want access into your node from other locations (like roaming on your mobile device), you will need to create a more complex rule set here (out of scope of this document).
 :::
 :::danger DANGER
-The less restrictive your access, the more vulnerable your Node becomes.
+The less restrictive your access, the more vulnerable your node becomes.
 :::

 Let's add 2 Inbound Rules.